 Apart from this weekly flea market, there are special flea markets that attract mainly young people.
 Night flea markets are the city’s all the rage.
 Nachtkonsum, though not more than a flea market taking place far beyond the late hour, is a very popular event among people who like to combine underground shopping with a going-out-atmosphere.

 Apart from the stalls selling clothes, books, and vintage stuff, you can buy beer and hip drinks like Club Mate or Fritz Cola.
-For Heidelberg lovers, the urban late-night shopping version is called Nachtflohmarkt, taking place in a former factory hall.
+For Heidelberg lovers, the same urban late-night shopping version is called Nachtflohmarkt, taking place in a former factory hall.

 8. Explore the upcoming bars of the Jungbusch Kiez

 Mannheim is catching up with the bar scene and night life of Berlin and Hamburg.
 As mentioned previously, the district Jungbusch is undergoing a revitalization.
 In some German regions the word Kiez represents the German lifestyle in a special district far better than just calling it “neighborhood”.
 Especially in Berlin “Kiez” is understood by almost everyone.
 Every neighborhood has its own character – some more, some less.
-Taking Jungbusch, the character of this Kiez is a mix of multicultural areas and increasing gentrification.
+Taking Jungbusch, the character of this Kiez is a mix of multicultural atmosphere and increasing gentrification.

 If you don’t have any plan where to go for a drink, take a walk through Jungbuschstraße: bars playing experimental electro vibes are preparing you for the late night thrill.
 Try out Hagestolz, Onkel Otto Bar, Café Blau, Kiets König and Café Nelson.

-7 exclusive tips what to do in Heidelberg in autumn and winter
+7 exclusive tips what to do in Heidelberg in autumn

-Both cities give home to international students – Mannheim is well-known for business studies and Heidelberg has a worldwide excellent reputation for medical studies.
+Both cities are home to international students – Mannheim is well-known for business studies and Heidelberg has a worldwide excellent reputation for medical studies.
 If you want to visit both cities, take the tram 5 , connecting the Rhine-Neckar-valley.

 1. Explore the old town

 If you’re interested in books, have a look at Antiquariat.
-The book shop spread over three floors with high book shelves where you can find books in all languages and in all genres.
+The book shop spreads over three floors with high book shelves where you can find books in all languages and in all genres.
 There is also a public book exchange where you can borrow books or bring your own books for exchange.
 Above the hills you can catch a glimpse of the old castle.